beyond2013/ProgIntro/CCharactersNStrings.md

 % Imran Ali
 % 2020-07-05

+**NOTE:**

-**NOTE: Contents presented in this handout have been taken from the book C How to program by Deitel and Deitel (5th Edition)**
+1. Contents presented in this handout have been taken from the book C How to program by Deitel and Deitel (5th Edition)
+2. Description of `strtol` function and related code in [listing-5] has been taken from [cplusplus.com](http://www.cplusplus.com/reference/cstdlib/strtol/)

 # C Characters and Strings